idabrzezinskaopml/sae-poverty-bgd/README.md

 - Section A: Getting the data you need.
   - Introduction: Non-technical description of what you do in this section.
-    -  Step by step diagram that explains the process. ii.
-The theory
+    -  Step by step diagram that explains the process.
+  - The theory
-1. Key concepts in geospatial analyses
+    - Key concepts in geospatial analyses
-i.
-The characteristics of geospatial datasets.
+      -  The characteristics of geospatial datasets.
-2. (Step by step)
+    - (Step by step)
-iii.
-Applying this
+  - Applying this
-1. Data sources
+    - Data sources
-2. Applying R transformations: This is commented code and output from R iv.
-Caveats/problems/things to look out for.
+    - Applying R transformations: This is commented code and output from R
+  - Caveats/problems/things to look out for.
-c.
-Section B: Producing high-resolution estimates.
+- Section B: Producing high-resolution estimates.
-i.
-Introduction: Non-technical of what you do in this section
+  - Introduction: Non-technical of what you do in this section
-1. Diagram
+    - Diagram
-ii.
-The theory
+  - The theory
-1. Key concepts, assumptions, approaches, references to papers etc. where people can read more. iii.
-Applying this
+    - Key concepts, assumptions, approaches, references to papers etc. where people can read more.
+  - Applying this
-1. Data sources  either use our data or do Section A
+    - Data sources either use our data or do Section A
-2. This is commented code and output from R
+    - This is commented code and output from R
-i.
-Step-by-step.
+      - Step-by-step.
-iv.
-Caveats/problems/things to look out for.
+  - Caveats/problems/things to look out for.

 3. Glossary
 4. FAQ